jiddon/resume/jpi_cv.md

     *[CERN](https://home.cern/) - Geneva, CH*

     - **Positions held:** Pixel Run Coordinator (Oct 2023 - present), Pixel Deputy Run Coordinator (Apr 2023 - Oct 2023)\
-    - Coordinate the operation of the ATLAS Pixel detector.
-    - Responsible for the operation and DAQ development of the [ATLAS Pixel detector](https://atlas.cern/Discover/Detector/Inner-Detector), maximising acquisition of quality data from the 24/7 LHC running schedule by minimising dead time to below 0.3%.
+        - Responsible for the coordination of the operations of the [ATLAS Pixel detector](https://atlas.cern/Discover/Detector/Inner-Detector).
     - On-call detector expert.
+    - Development of the data aquisition system, with the goal of maximising physics data from the 24/7 LHC running schedule by minimising dead time to below 0.3%.
     - Designed a software package to increase the flexibility of the DAQ software and increase the speed with which detector experts can react to problems.
     - Created a tool to monitor detector parameters over time, prompting systematic re-tunes and aiding the debugging process of problematic modules.
     - Debugged and fixed detector modules with electrical, software, configuration or radiation-damaged-induced problems.